Everything You Need to Know About SoftBank Group in 2021 + Infographic

 SoftBank Group saw its net income significantly improve between 2016 and 2019.
 The same thing, unfortunately, can’t be said for the fiscal year that ended on March 31st, 2020.
 This was the first time in years that SoftBank reported a net loss.
 Let’s see what exactly happened.

 In 2016, SoftBank saw a net income of over JPY474 billion.
 This figure skyrocketed to over JPY1.42 trillion the next year, noting an impressive growth of nearly JPY1 trillion.
-In 2018, the net income dropped to JPY1.03 trillion only to jump to JPY1.41 trillion again in 2019.
 The real shock, however, arrived in March 2020 when SoftBank reported a net loss of over JPY961 billion for the financial year, marking the first annual loss in 15 years.
+SoftBank’s net income staged a recovery in 2021, soaring to JPY5.01 trillion.

 Despite the underperformance noted in the fiscal year that concluded on March 31, 2020, SoftBank’s total assets kept expanding.
 In 2016, they were valued at JPY20.70 trillion.
-Their value kept improving over the following four years, too, reaching JPY37.25 trillion.
+Their value kept improving over the following four years, too, reaching JPY45.75 trillion in the fiscal year ended March 31, 2021.

 The total debt of the SoftBank Group has been increasing over the past years too.
 In 2016, the total debt of the company was JPY11.94 trillion.
 It hit JPY14.98 trillion, JPY17.04 trillion, and JPY15.68 trillion, respectively, in the next three fiscal years.
 In March 2020, however, the corporation reported that its total debt had decreased to JPY14.27 trillion.
-SoftBank also reported long-term debt of JPY9.28 trillion.
+As of March 31, 2021, SoftBank reported that it had reduced its debt by JPY1 trillion.

 SoftBank has also taken care to reward shareholders, starting back in 2002 with a full-year dividend of JPY1.17 per share.
 A decade later, the group introduced an interim dividend.
-For the FY2019, the company has announced an interim and a year-end payout to shareholders of JPY22 each, or JPY44 in total.
+For FY2019, the company has announced an interim and a year-end payout to shareholders of JPY22 each, or JPY44 in total.
 The company has further cheered investors with massive share buybacks.
 The most recently announced one will see SoftBank return nearly $10 billion to investors by July 2021.
+For the fiscal year 2020, the company has announced a dividend per share of JPY44, in line with the previous year.

 SoftBank Share Price & Market Cap

-Despite the turbulent period and investment flops, SoftBank’s shares have noted a steady growth between 2015 and 2020.
-The shares rounded out September 2020 at JPY6,469 on the Tokyo Stock Exchange.
-The company also has shares trading as American Depository Receipts, with the price standing at around $30.
+Despite the turbulent period and investment flops, SoftBank’s shares have noted a steady growth between 2015 and 2021.
+The shares were trading in mid-July 2021 at around JPY7,227 on the Tokyo Stock Exchange.
+The company also has shares trading as American Depository Receipts, with the price standing at around $33.

 As for the market cap of the company, at the end of September 2020, it stood at about $127 billion.
 This number is, in fact, the highest one compared to the market cap seen in the previous five quarters.
 The lowest SoftBank market cap these past quarters was recorded in Q1 2020 — $72.48 billion — only to improve in the following months.